 Our client provided business processes, debt recovery and enforcement services.
-Our client had also developed an advanced case management solution for private and government organisations.
-Our client considered their solution had tremendous commercial potential.
-They requested our advice to best exploit this solution.
+They had also developed an advanced case management solution for private and government organisations – their unique IP – which they considered to have tremendous commercial potential.
+They requested our advice on how best to exploit this solution.

 IP holding company: benefits

 Creating a new company also created a varied investment profile for the group.
-Each shareholder could take different stakes in Original Company and IP Company, reflecting their investment preferences.
+Each shareholder could take different stakes in the original company and the IP holding company, depending on their investment preferences.

 The creation of the IP holding company improved the group’s overall tax position.
-To fully benefit from, e.g. patent box, R&D tax credits, and EIS schemes.
-In order to maximise the benefits gained, the IP company and our client’s original company were, in this case, best separate.
+They could fully benefit from tax benefits, such as patent box, R&D tax credits, and EIS schemes.
+In order to maximise the benefits gained, the IP company and our client’s original company were, in this case, best separated.

-The key was a properly drafted licence agreement.
+The key to the arrangement was a properly drafted licence agreement.
 In these cases, HMRC first scrutinise the licence agreement.

-IP Company and Original Company’s controlling shareholder sold the group for over £24 million.
+The controlling shareholder of both companies recently sold the group for over £24 million.
 Part of the valuation was the software, which facilitated business transformation.
 It enabled the group to target a much wider market, and thereby was inherently valuable.